-It will be up to the individual provider to decide whether the patient needs additional evaluation by the hospital ER with testing.
+It will be up to the individual provider to decide whether the patient needs additional evaluation by the Emergency Room at Peacehealth with possible testing for COVID-19.
+We currently have covid-19 test supplies at the clinic and can administer a test.
+We will call the ER prior to any patient leaving the clinic with instructions to go to the ER.
 The provider will decide whether the patient is stable enough the go by private vehicle or to call AMR.

 Brian Dolan, Clinic Manager